nus-cs2103-AY2425S1/tp/docs/UserGuide.md

 Examples:
 * `scheme 1` shows scheme that the 1st person in the address book is eligible for.

+### Archiving person : `archive`

+Archives the specified person from the address book.

+Format: `archive INDEX`

+* Archives the person at the specified `INDEX`.
+* The index refer to the index number shown in the displayed person list.
+* The index **must be a positive integer** not exceeding the last index number e.g. 1, 2, 3, …
+* The specified person must currently not be archived.

+Examples:
+* `list` followed by `archive 2` archives the 2nd person in the address book.

+### Unarchiving person : `unarchive`

+Unarchives the specified person from the address book.

+Format: `unarchive INDEX`

+* Archives the person at the specified `INDEX`.
+* The index refer to the index number shown in the displayed person list.
+* The index **must be a positive integer** not exceeding the last index number e.g. 1, 2, 3, …
+* The specified person must be currently archived.

+Examples:
+* `list archive/` followed by `unarchive 1` unarchives the 1st person in the address book.

 ### Exiting the program : `exit`